 Non-US citizens are eligible but should contact the Institute regarding visas and other required paperwork before applying.
 Interviews in languages other than English are not eligible for the grant.

 Application will be evaluated on the significance of the research for providing a fresh approach to the subject and its potential for advancing knowledge; the originality, clarity, and precision of the project proposal; the applicant's past record of producing high-quality oral history research; the potential for successful completion of the project within the contract period; the anticipated use of the interviews in a publication, presentation, or other public outcome.

 Applications must be received by June 12, 2020.

 Grantee will be announced by June 22, 2020.

 Interviews will be completed by May 31, 2020.

 For more information, including past recipients and application guidelines, visit - www.baylor.edu/oralhistory/

-The Charlton Oral History Research Award honors Dr. Thomas L. Charlton, founder of the Institute for Oral History, whose vision for innovative oral history research still inspires our mission.
-Tom Charlton has devoted his career to opening doors for both beginning and advanced oral historians, always encouraging us to stretch further, dig deeper, and think bigger.
+The Charlton Oral History Research Grant honors Dr. Thomas L. Charlton, founder of the Institute for Oral History, whose vision for invation oral history research inspired our mission.
+Tom Charlton devoted his career to opening doors for both beginning and advanced oral historians, always encouraging us to stretch further, dig deeper, and think bigger.

 The Institute for Oral History is an interdisciplinary research entity of Baylor University administered through the provost's office.
-Since 1970, the Institute has gathered and preserved oral history, while providing leadership and service for the profession.
-Search the Institute's oral history collection and learn more the Institute's service at baylor.edu/oralhistory.
+Since 1970, the Insitute has gathered and preserved oral history, while providing leadership and service for the profession.
+Search the Institute's oral history collection and learn more the Institute's work at baylor.edu/oralhistory.